OphelieJfy/Jedha_certification/Block_4/Project_AT&T_Spam_Detector/README.md

 AT\&T has been able to manually flag spam messages for a time, but they are looking for an automated way of detecting spams to protect their users.

-The pbjective is to build a spam detector, that can automatically flag spams as they come based sollely on the sms' content.
+The objective is to build a spam detector, that can automatically flag spams as they come based sollely on the sms' content.

 ## Dataset